owenck/startup/README.md

 - Calls to third party endpoints - done
 - Custom backend - stores friends and users
 - frontend service calls backend - completed with fetch

+# Database / Login Deliverable

+In this deliverable my app is almost entirely functional there are some components that will work better with a socket connection, but they work with a page refresh

+All data is stored and retrieved from my database including creation and authentication of users

+- MongoDB Atlas database created!
+- Friends List, Scores, and Tag Status all stored in DB
+- User registration and existing user authentication created!
+- Functionality restricted to only authenticated users